A Cryptoeconomic Traffic Analysis of Bitcoin's Lightning Network: Conclusion

 \section{Conclusion}

 In this work, we analyzed Lightning Network, Bitcoin's payment channel network from a network scientific and cryptoeconomic point of view.
 Past results on the Lightning Network were unable to analyze the fee and revenue structure, as the data on the actual payments and amounts is strictly private.
 Our main contribution is an open-source LN traffic simulator that enables research on the cryptoeconomic consequences of the network topology without requiring information on the actual financial flow over the network.
 The simulator can incorporate the assumption that the payments are mostly targeted towards the merchants identified by using the tags provided by node owners.
 We validated some key parameters of the simulator such as traffic volume and amount by simulating the revenue of central router nodes and comparing the results with information published by certain node owners.
+By using our open source tool, we encourage node owners to build more accurate estimates of LN properties by incorporating their private knowledge on usage patterns.

 Our simulator provided us with two main insights.
 First, the participation of most router nodes in LN is economically irrational with the present fee structure; however, signs of sustainability are seen with increased overall traffic volume over the network.
 By contrast, at the present level of usage, if routers start acting rationally, payment fees will rise significantly, which might harm one of LN's core value propositions, namely, negligible fees.
 Second, the topological properties of LN make a considerable fraction of payments easily de-anonymizable.
 However, with the present fee structure, paths can be obfuscated by injecting extra hops with low cost to enhance payment privacy.